josherrickson/stata2/stata_markdown/05-regression.md

 Instead of doing model selection, you should use your knowledge of the data to select a subset of the variables which are either a) of importance to you, b) theoretically influential on the outcome (e.g. demographic variables) or c) what others (reviewers) would think are influential on the outcome.
 Then you can fit a single model including all of this.
+The "subset" can be all predictors if the [sample size](#overfitting) is sufficient.

 Note that adjustments to fix assumptions (e.g. transformations) or multicollinearity would not fall into the category of model selection and are fine to use.